How to create a webinar-ready presentation?

 How to run a webinar presentation?

+So, here we are with the question of how to create a webinar presentation?
 The basis for each webinar is to create a clear thoughtful flow.
 Whether you’re going live with it or preparing an on-demand version, careful planning will save your time, effort, and nerves.

+The first thing in your webinar presentation is introducing.
 For the right take-off, you should talk a little about yourself.
 The simple act of greeting your audience will help to establish more human contact.

 Keep that part short and sweet though.
 Give your audience some insight into why you are leading this webinar, what your experience is, and what value you can provide.
 Don’t dwell on the details – if the audience needs to, they can reach out to you later or do their own research.